Ancient Greek religion: Cult images

 Many of the Greek statues well known from Roman marble copies were originally temple cult images, which in some cases, such as the Apollo Barberini, can be credibly identified.
 A very few actual originals survive, for example, the bronze Piraeus Athena (2.35 m high, including a helmet).
 The image stood on a base, from the 5th century often carved with reliefs.

 It used to be thought that access to the cella of a Greek temple was limited to the priests, and it was entered only rarely by other visitors, except perhaps during important festivals or other special occasions.
 In recent decades this picture has changed, and scholars now stress the variety of local access rules.
-Pausanias was a gentlemanly traveller of the 2nd-century CE who declares that the special intention of his travels around Greece was to see cult images, and usually managed to do so.
+Pausanias was a gentlemanly traveller of the 2nd-century AD who declares that the special intention of his travels around Greece was to see cult images, and usually managed to do so.

 It was typically necessary to make a sacrifice or gift, and some temples restricted access either to certain days of the year, or by class, race, gender (with either men or women forbidden), or even more tightly.
 Garlic-eaters were forbidden in one temple, in another women unless they were virgins; restrictions typically arose from local ideas of ritual purity or a perceived whim of the deity.
 In some places visitors were asked to show they spoke Greek; elsewhere Dorians were not allowed entry.
 Some temples could only be viewed from the threshold.
 Some temples are said never to be opened at all.
 But generally Greeks, including slaves, had a reasonable expectation of being allowed into the cella.
 Once inside the cella it was possible to pray to or before the cult image, and sometimes to touch it; Cicero saw a bronze image of Heracles with its foot largely worn away by the touch of devotees.
 Famous cult images such as the Statue of Zeus at Olympia functioned as significant visitor attractions.